Today our intern Lukas from Germany describes his daily routine at Gallery Moryta.

-It is the city to be and of course I recommend Gallery Moryta to everyone.
+It is the city to be and, of course, I recommend Gallery Moryta to everyone.
 Other nice places are the National Museum, which is one of the biggest museums in Japan.
-I also advice you to see the sunset at Fukuma Beach.
+I also advise you to see the sunset at Fukuma Beach.

 Why did you choose Asahi School?

 Asahi School was the only school that offered internships so I chose them.

 Why have you decided to do an internship in Japan?

 As I said before, I like Japan’s unique atmosphere and would like to study archaeology to work in a museum in the future.
 I therefore looked for a place where I can learn how to make exhibitions and found it in Japan.